 assume the heterosexuality of our children, we send them a message about what kinds of relationships we value.
 It sets up straight as "normal."
 No wonder it's so difficult for LGBTQ folks to come out to their families.
 I want my child to know through my words and actions that whoever she is and whomever she loves, I will love her unconditionally.
 She's 2 Years Old

 Methinks the lady is a little young for romantic entanglements.
 Besides, she's busy plotting world domination.
 And coloring.

 idea of my toddler having a boyfriend is icky.
 I don't think it's cute.
 I never understood why those black and white posters of little children as couples (you know, the ones where just the flowers are colored) were so popular in the '90s.
 I think it's all a little creepy, and frankly, no me gusta.
+She Matters

 My child is capable and valuable on her own merits.
 She is more than the sum of her parts, and she is certainly more than just somebody's girlfriend.
 She's more than, to quote Adichie, "an object to be liked or disliked."
 She matters all by herself.
 "Boyfriend" be damned.